The-Aloha-Project/The-Aloha-Project.github.io/index.md

     <h1 class="text-center mb-4 primary-text">Opening Monero to the World</h1>

     <p class="text-center lead">
-        Haveno Aloha (depsit the cheesy AI generated image above) is one of the most robust instance of Haveno, the non-custodial, decentralized exchange platform for crypto and fiat currencies built on Tor and Monero.
+        Haveno Aloha (depsite the cheesy AI generated image above) is one of the most robust instance of Haveno, the non-custodial, decentralized exchange platform for crypto and fiat currencies built on Tor and Monero.
 We don't have much liquidity right now that's why we need you!
     </p>

     <!-- What Haveno Aloha is and is not -->